CppMicroServices/CppMicroServices/documentation/doxygen/standalone/BuildInstructions.md

 ### General build options

 - **US_BUILD_SHARED_LIBS**
   Specify if the library should be build shared or static.
-Please note that static mode is experimental and has not received extensive testing yet.
+See \ref MicroServices_StaticModules for detailed information about static CppMicroServices modules.
 - **US_BUILD_TESTING**
   Build unit tests and code snippets.
 - **US_ENABLE_THREADING_SUPPORT**